noise-lab/dns-measurement/README.md

 * build-essential
 * libtool

+Lastly, you will need to install the pip packages listed in src/measure/requirements.txt with thefollowing command:

+  `pip3 install -r requirements.txt`

 ## Installation

 Once you've installed the dependencies listed above, you need to do a few more